The Conformal Laplacian and Positive Scalar Curvature Metrics on Manifolds with Boundary: Introduction

-The $\xi$-invariant is ``quasi-topological," in that its $\R/\Z$ reduction is independent of the metric on $\partial M.$ Using this invariant, we give examples of $4$-manifolds not admitting psc metrics with totally geodesic or even mean convex boundary.
-Let $L(p,q)$ be a lens space in the usual notation.
+The $\xi$-invariant is ``quasi-topological," in that its $\R/\Z$ reduction is independent of the metric on $\partial M.$ Using this invariant, we give examples of $4$-manifolds with obstructions to extending psc metrics from their boundary to the interior.
+Let $L(p,q)$ be a $3$-dimensional lens space in the usual notation, and let $p^2 L(p,q)$ be $p^2 $ disjoint oriented copies of $L(p,q)$.